Boundary Estimation from Point Clouds: Algorithms, Guarantees and Applications: Algorithms and Experiments

 We also ran experiments using the test statistic suggested by Aaron and Cholaquidis \cite{AarCho20}, but it did not perform well, as their statistic is designed to decide whether the manifold has a boundary or not, rather than to identify boundary points.

 We stress again that all the other algorithms we compared were not designed for the task considered.
-We note that our method as fast as any of the other methods and provides the best quality boundary for the task considered.
-Furthermore there is no error analysis that would suggest that any of the other methods are second order accurate.
+We note that our method is as fast as any of the other methods and provides the best quality boundary for the task considered.
+Furthermore there is no error analysis that would suggest that any of the other methods are second-order accurate.